-Chef Alan Murchison is maintaining a very high standard, with a menu set in the French tradition, with the likes of 'Black Truffle and Artichoke Risotto, with roasted Cep and Truffle cream'; 'Foie Gras & Pain D'Epice "Sandwich", Smoked Duck, Pineapple and Black Pepper Chutney' or 'Scallops on discs of Jerusalem Artichokes and a Serrano Ham Salad' as starters.
+Chef Tom Clarke is maintaining a very high standard, with a menu set in the French tradition, with the likes of 'Black Truffle and Artichoke Risotto, with roasted Cep and Truffle cream'; 'Foie Gras & Pain D'Epice "Sandwich", Smoked Duck, Pineapple and Black Pepper Chutney' or 'Scallops on discs of Jerusalem Artichokes and a Serrano Ham Salad' as starters.

 Perhaps 'John Dory with White Beans, Pea Velouté and White Truffle'; 'Oxtail Ballotine and Roast Sirloin of Beef, Beetroot, and Butternut Squash Purée' or 'Corn-fed Pigeon with Choucroute (again with foie gras and truffles) and Madeira jus' among the mains.